 - You may sometimes spend more on leads than your average weekly budget in a given week, but you’ll never spend more than your monthly max, which is your average weekly budget multiplied by the average number of weeks in a month.
 Learn more about budgets

-- You have the ability to immediately dispute leads that you believe aren’t valid.
+- You can immediately dispute leads that you believe aren’t valid.
 Successfully disputed leads are later credited back to you.

 How you’re charged

-Advertisers using Home Service ads are charged for each lead received.
+Advertisers using Local Services ads are charged for each lead received.
 Lead prices may vary depending on your location, the job type, and the type of lead you received, but each lead received will count towards your budget.
 You'll never pay more for leads than your monthly max.